moncla-lab/h5nx-Clades/jordan-h5-clades/testing-nextclade-datasets/2321/files/README.md

  * Sequence QC
  * Phylogenetic placement

-## Clades of seasonal influenza viruses
+## Clades of H5Nx avian influenza viruses

 The WHO/FAO/WOAH H5 Nomenclature Working Group define "clades" as genetically divergent groups of viruses, based on their HA gene segment.
 Viruses falling into a given clade share a common ancestor with significant bootstrap support and have low levels of within-clade diversity.